-Saff Williams, curator at Studio 7 Projects, host to Frieze Academy London, wrote of Neuberg’s previous solo show, Drapes, at Aldgate Tower, East London, in 2018:
+Saff Williams, curator at Studio 7 Projects, host to Frieze Academy London, wrote of Neuberg’s solo show, Drapes, at Aldgate Tower, East London, in 2018:

 “Drapes is an immersive forest of twenty fabric folds patterned with brightly bold and textured foliage, bringing the outside world in.
 Totems to the natural world, this installation subtly breathes in the space as the geometric artworks softly flutter in the breeze and move the viewer’s eye from the artworks’ surface to their abstracted depths.”

-For enquiries, please contact Studio.
+For all enquiries, please contact the artist’s studio.

-Photo credit: C. Schek
+Photo credit: Cristina Schek